eclipse-iceoryx/iceoryx/iceoryx_binding_c/README.md

     - The first parameter is always the handle to the corresponding class.
     - If possible, the arguments should stay the same in the C API.

+ - Every C++ class has the prefix keyword `CLASS` in the C header.
+   The reason is that C requires the `struct` keyword and in C++ we only require the type.
+Hence, we defined a macro which adds `struct` before every C++ class when building a C project.
  - Enum values are named like `EnumName_EnumValue`
  - Enum names follow the rule `namespace_EnumName`